 Pamela Garcia-Filion, PhD, MPH, is a research associate with The Vision Center at Children's Hospital Los Angeles.
 She is responsible for providing scientific support for epidemiological and clinical research projects within the ONH research program.
 Dr. Garcia-Filion’s expertise is in database infrastructure and the application of research and statistical methodology to advance research objectives.
 Her research interest is investigating the prenatal correlates of ONH, and identifying early clinical risk factors for adverse developmental outcomes in children with ONH.
 Dr. Garcia-Filion completed a doctoral degree in epidemiology from the Division of Biostatistics, Department of Preventive Medicine, Keck School of Medicine, University of Southern California.

-Emily June Zolfaghari, MS, is a clinical research coordinator for the ONH research studies, who came to us from the Detroit and Ann Arbor Veterans Affairs Medical Centers.
-Ms. Brown uses her expertise in public health and lifespan development to arrange the procedures of the ONH studies, as well as provides clinical care coordination for the patients involved in our research.
-She is responsible for study recruitment and collecting data annually from the hundreds of participants in these studies.
-Ms. Zolfaghari also provides patient education on the ONH diagnosis and assistance in obtaining therapeutic interventions for ONH families.
-Ms. Zolfaghari received a Bachelor of Science in Health Promotion & Disease Prevention from the University of Southern California and a Master of Science in Gerontology from the University of Southern California.
+Brianne M. Brown, MPH, is a clinical research coordinator for the ONH research studies, who came to us from the Detroit and Ann Arbor Veterans Affairs Medical Centers.
+Ms. Brown uses her expertise in public health and biological systems to manage the procedures of the ONH studies, as well as provide clinical care coordination for the patients involved in our research.
+She is responsible for study recruitment and collecting data annually from the hundreds of participants enrolled in these studies.
+Ms. Brown has a Bachelor of Arts in Biology & Pre-Medicine from the Occidental College and a Master of Public Health from the Capella University.

 ONH Registry Study